Jump to:

-This accredited programme offers a multi-disciplinary perspective to the subject of Cyber Security giving students an excellent basis for a future career in the field.
-This is particularly crucial given the national Cyber Security Strategy and the current skills shortage in the marketplace.
+This accredited programme offers a multi-disciplinary perspective to the subject of Cyber Security giving you an excellent basis for a future career in the field.
+This is particularly crucial given the Government Cyber Security Strategy and the current skills shortage in the marketplace.

 You will enhance your knowledge of cyber crime and information security management, including software development, advanced digital forensic investigation, multimedia networking and the Dark Web.
 You will benefit from links to professional and industry bodies, including EnCase Academic Programme, Cisco Networking Academy, GCHQ and the BCS, the Chartered Institute for IT.